makushenkoao/messenger-frontend/README.md

 ## CI pipeline

-The github action config is in /.github/workflows.
+The GitHub action config is in /.github/workflows.
 All types of tests, assembly of the project and storybook, linting are carried out in it.

 ---